Scottsdale Real EstateBy Anne Sostman | The Scottsdale Agent | License SA718853000

 Are there off-market homes?

 Yes.
-Particularly above $2M, a meaningful share of transactions trade through private channels before reaching the MLS.
-The Private Client Network provides access for qualified buyers across all corridors.
+Above $2M, a meaningful share trade privately before reaching the MLS.
+The Private Client Network provides access across all corridors.

 |